KostadinovShalon/VictorianElectionViolenceCrawl/README.md

 	`cd C:\Users\path\to\the\project\folder`

-1. Run the installation file (*more details about what the installation file is doing in the Advanced Installation Section*)
+1. In the anaconda prompt, run the installation file (*more details about what the installation file is doing in the Advanced Installation Section*)

 	`windows_install_2.1.2.bat`